cxreiff/chainmail/OUTLINE.md

 - Stretch goal: when taking damage, can we create a "glitch" effect by actually messing with how the characters are drawn to the buffer for a few frames?

+### Other
+- Use other jam participants' usernames as senders, recipients, and/or quoted testimonials, i.e. "@example met their true love 9 days after forwarding!" or similar.

 ## Alternative Idea (tighter scope)